Repositories of marketing subject data

 You can use the Cassandra-backed Decision Data Services to store marketing subject data.
 Storing data in a Cassandra repository increases flexibility and performance.
 In this configuration, segmentation is done in the relational database, but after it is done, marketing campaigns use data which resides in Cassandra.
 However, any data required to create customer segments must still reside in a relational database.
 For example, if you want to create Segment criteria using the CustomerType, Age, and Gender properties, these properties must reside in the relational database.
 The other data fields and entities can reside in Cassandra.

 You can use data flows and data sets to propagate data between the relational database and Cassandra and ensure that customer in the relational database have corresponding Cassandra data that can be matched by the entity ID.
 For example, you can create a data flow that sends data to Cassandra at regular intervals.
 Use the Compose and Merge flow shapes to assemble the correct structure for the marketing subject data before storing it in Cassandra.
 The following figure illustrates the example flow of events.
-For more information about creating data flows, see the Pega Marketing User Guide on the Pega Marketing product page.
+For more information about creating data flows, see the Pega Marketing or Pega Customer Decision Hub User Guide.

 Data propagation between the relational database and Cassandra

-Your implementation can connect to internal and external Cassandra clusters, as long as the external Cassandra cluster is in the same network as Pega Marketing.
+Your implementation can connect to internal and external Cassandra clusters, as long as the external Cassandra cluster is in the same network as Pega Marketing or Pega Customer Decision Hub.
 For more information about configuring internal and external Cassandra connections, see Techniques for Integrating Cassandra with your Application.